gjc14/webie/README.md

 > For first time ever, you should set super admin email address in `.env` file,
 > and make sure your email server has set (fill in your `RESEND_API_KEY`).
 Then
 > run `npm run check-admin && npm run dev`, it will send a verification email to
 > you.
-After verify, webie will create an ADMIN role user and you will see
+After verify, papa will create an ADMIN role user and you will see
 > `role : "ADMIN"` in the database **User** table.

 Run this in `/` shell to start in dev mode, press `q` to exit application, `r`